enoklearn/engineering/modules/operations.md

 <details open>
    <summary><b>Working with Site Reliability Engineers</b></summary><br/>

-   With this topic, you’ll learn about the role of a site reliability engineer and how to work with them on your team effectively.
+   With this topic, you'll learn about the role of a site reliability engineer and how to work with them on your team effectively.

    #### Learning Outcomes
    * Describe what toil is